 Are workshops handicapped accessible?

 Some are and some aren’t.
-Some historic structures aren’t.
-However, many tours can be made accessible for those with needs.
+Many historic buildings and hikes aren’t, but some tours can be made accessible for those with needs.
 Please contact us prior to booking a space to discuss any needs you may have so that we can work together to provide a great workshop for you.

 Any workshops that involve a reasonable amount of walking will list the approximate distance covered during the workshop.